Uplifting Voices, Preserving Culture, Strengthening Community

 Teton County Land Acknowledgement

-We would like to recognize as we meet in the valley below what is commonly called the Teton Mountain Range, that the traditional Mountain Shoshone word for the mountain range is Teewinot, used to describe the range’s many pinnacles.
+As we gather in the valley beneath what is commonly called the Teton Mountain Range, we also remember that the Mountain Shoshone name for this range is Teewinot, meaning “many pinnacles.”

-We also recognize that this acknowledgement becomes wholly meaningful when combined with accountable relationships, and informed action, and is a simple first step in honoring this land that we meet on, and the peoples who have lived and stewarded here for time immemorial .
+We affirm that this land acknowledgment is only meaningful when paired with accountability, relationship, and action.
+It is a first step toward honoring the land and the Indigenous peoples who have lived here and cared for it since time immemorial.

 • About Us